Geetham (film): Plot

-Besides having numerous business ventures which she is a partner of, Aparna (Geetha) joins as a teacher in a non-profitable organisation, against her mother's wishes.
+Besides having numerous business ventures in which she is a partner, Aparna (Geetha) joins as a teacher in a non-profitable organisation against her mother's wishes.
 A kid named Abhimanyu in her class grabs her attention.
 Later, she finds that Abhimanyu's father is a famous playwright, Yatheendran, alias Yathi (Mammootty), a man whom she once loved.
 Yathi's latest play titled "Aparna" was inspired by her life.
-Aparna treated Abhimanyu with the utmost care until a mysterious man named Jagadeesh Nair (Mohanlal), claiming to be the biological father of Abhimanyu, landed from the US to take Abhimanyu with him.
-Aparna learns that Abhimanyu was none other than the son of her late twin sister Atheena (Geetha), who was married to Jagadeesh.
+Aparna treated Abhimanyu with the utmost care until a mysterious man named Jagadeesh Nair (Mohanlal), claiming to be the biological father of Abhimanyu, landed from the US to take the child with him.
+Aparna learns that Abhimanyu was none other than the son of her late twin sister Atheena (Geetha) who was married to Jagadeesh.

+Jagadeesh pressurises Yathi to get him to hand over Abhimanyu back to Jagadeesh.
+After trying to resist and reason with Jagadeesh, Yathi finally allows Jagadeesh to take Abhimanyu with him.
+After spending a night with the child Jagadeesh realises that he cannot replace Yathi's love and care for the child.
+Jagadeesh gives back Abhimanyu to Yathi and Aparna, before flying back to America.